YeriAddict/rpg-chat-simulator/README.md

 <img src="images/screen1.PNG" alt="Logo" width="900" height="400">

 4. You will now have an assigned character and a username.
 You can now enjoy chatting with your classmates or teachers on the right.
-You can also see who is connected on the right.
+You can also see who is connected on the left.
 In the middle, your character is also free to wander around.

 <img src="images/screen2.PNG" alt="Logo" width="900" height="400">